hora/async-control-flow-in-javascript/README.md

-# W2D2 - Asynchronous Control Flow
+# Asynchronous Control Flow in JavaScript

+_Note: This repo collects the lecture notes and code examples I created for Lighthouse Labs (W2D2)._

 ## Recap - Functions and Callbacks